Robustness of pairwise kinematic Sunyaev-Zel'dovich effect to optical-cluster-selection bias: Methods

 \subsection{Reconstruction of the unbiased signal}

-After obtaining the richness catalog, we study the difference between the kSZ of a richness-selected sample and a reconstructed, unbiased signal.
-We use different approaches for pairwise observables and optical depth.
-The following describes the reconstruction of pairwise kSZ and pairwise velocities.
-A richness-selected sample is selected by richness cuts ($\lambda \geq 5$ in this work) and is subjected to selection bias.
-A reconstructed signal $P_{\mathrm{Recon}}$(r) is mass selected, but each cluster is weighted according to its mass, to reconstruct the underlying mass distribution of the richness-selected sample\,(Fig.\,\ref{fig:M_pdf}).

-Namely, the weight $w_i(M_i)$ represents the ratio of the probability that a cluster of a given mass is selected by the richness cut, over the probability that it is selected in the full halo catalog, given a specific galaxy selection.
-The bias value is estimated as the ratio between the richness-selected signal, and the reconstructed unbiased signal\,(Fig.\,\ref{fig:eg_pairwsie} illustrates an example.)
+After obtaining the richness catalog, we studied the difference between the kSZ effect of a richness-selected sample and a reconstructed, unbiased signal.
+We used different approaches for pairwise observables and optical depth.
+The following describes the reconstruction of the pairwise kSZ effect and the pairwise velocities.
+A richness-selected sample was selected by richness cuts ($\lambda \geq 5$ in this work) and was subjected to selection bias.
+A reconstructed signal $P_{\mathrm{Recon}}$(r) was mass selected, but each cluster was weighted according to its mass to reconstruct the underlying mass distribution of the richness-selected sample\,(Fig.\,\ref{fig:M_pdf}): Namely, the weight, $w_i(M_i),$ represents the probability ratio that a cluster of a given mass will be selected by the richness cut to it being selected in the full halo catalog, given a specific galaxy selection.
+The bias value was estimated as the ratio between the richness-selected signal and the reconstructed unbiased signal\,(Fig.\,\ref{fig:eg_pairwsie} illustrates an example): .

-We employ an optimized filter $\mathbf{T}_\mathrm{MF}$ while averaging the pairwise profile over the separation of pairs, to optimize the SNR.
-The filter is constructed from the empirical signal and error template from the \texttt{Magneticum} $35\times35\,\mathrm{deg^2}$ lightcone\,(See Appendix \ref{appendix:MF}).
-The uncertainty of the richness-selected or reconstructed signal is estimated by summing their covariance matrix with the filter
+We employed an optimized filter, $\mathbf{T}_\mathrm{MF}$, while averaging the pairwise profile over the separation of pairs, to optimize the S/N. The filter was constructed from the empirical signal and error template from the \texttt{Magneticum} $35\times35\,\mathrm{deg^2}$ light cone\,(see Appendix \ref{appendix:MF}).
+The uncertainty of the richness-selected or reconstructed signal was estimated by summing their covariance matrix with the filter:

-This uncertainty is then propagated to the final bias ratio.
+This uncertainty was then propagated to the final bias ratio.

 On the other hand, regarding the reconstruction of optical depth, since this parameter is estimated on individual clusters, there is an opportunity to further reduce the uncertainties.
-We follow the ``Weighting'' method in \citet{Wu2022OpticalLensing}, splitting the sample into 10 mass bins, calculating the average $\tau$ in each bin\,(see Subsec.\,\ref{subsec:kSZ and components}), and averaging the binned $\tau$ with the weighting of the mass distribution of the richness selected sample\,(as Fig.\,\ref{fig:M_pdf}).
+We followed the ``weighting'' method in \citet{Wu2022OpticalLensing}, splitting the sample into ten mass bins, calculating the average $\tau$ in each bin\,(see Sect.\,\ref{subsec:kSZ and components}) and averaging the binned $\tau$ with the weighting of the mass distribution of the richness-selected sample\,(as Fig.\,\ref{fig:M_pdf}).

-\section{Results and Discussion}
+\section{Results and discussion}

-\subsection{Selection Bias}
+\subsection{Selection bias}